Ekumen-OS/ros2_testing_workshop_roscon_es_25/README.md

 - **Maintenance cost**.
 Tests evolve with the code.
 When APIs change, the tests must adapt.
 Outdated tests can become misleading if not maintained.

 Despite these costs, the **return on investment is substantial**.
 Projects that embrace testing enjoy shorter debugging times, more reliable deployments, and greater confidence in every release.
-For robotics — where failures can have physical consequences — this confidence is not optional; it’s essential.
+For robotics, where failures can have physical consequences, this confidence is not optional; it’s essential.

 ## 🎯 Learning objectives